 The real vocational spirit of the whole University depends on what this Department offers; this explains the tight scrutiny in the Department hiring process.
 Accordingly, the guiding policy of this Department is to strengthen in our students a genuine sense of their own responsibility for the great gift of life, a deeper understanding of their own cultural identity, an openness to diversity, respect for human dignity and rights, and concern for the common good.
 The main goal of the Department is to provide an education that fosters excellence in scholarship, lifelong learning, enlightened citizenship, human solidarity, moral integrity, spirit of stewardship, a genuine sense of freedom, and belief in God.

-The Department of Humanities and Religious Studies – Chair, faculty members, and staff- is looking forward to welcoming all registered students, and embarking together with them on a beautiful and fruitful educational journey.
+The Department of Religious, Cultural and Philosophical Studies – Chair, faculty members, and staff is looking forward to welcoming all registered students, and embarking together with them on a beautiful and fruitful educational journey.

 Dr. Doumit Salameh, Chairperson